 The same is true for having a stroke.
 While the symptoms experienced by men are the ones most commonly known (numbness of the arm, face drooping, difficulty speaking or seeing), women are also prone to a number of additional symptoms, including general weakness, disorientation, nausea, and fatigue.

 It may come as a surprise, but in general, women are more likely to suffer a stroke than men.
-This is especially true amongst black women, who statistically have a 47% higher risk of stroke than white women.
+This is especially true amongst black women, who statistically have a 48% higher risk of dying from a stroke than white women.
 Sadly, that risk only increases with age.

 Healthy Heart Habits